NURS FPX 8030 Assessment 5 Creation of Policy or Procedure

 These are other important elements for the development of the security industry, and this is the main reason why this kind of training is very important.
 The initial process starts with educational activities that are aimed at all categories of personnel, including the nursing staff, physicians, infection control specialists, and teaching/clinical nursing faculties.

 It is important to include educational materials, training modules, and tools designed for scheduling the staff.
-Beginning interventions consist of training sessions where health care professionals would be informed on the new protocol of the project, the guidelines for the use of aseptic procedures, proper ways of implementing the catheter and others as well as when a catheter should be removed.
+Beginning interventions consist of training sessions where health care professionals would be informed on the new protocol of the project, the guidelines for the use of aseptic procedures, proper ways of implementing the catheter, and others as well as when a catheter should be removed.
 Repetition is also another method that will be done every three months to be certain that all the healthcare providers are still compliant and have the details dance in their minds (Meddings et al., 2019).

 Step 2: Evaluating Necessity for Catheter

 Such records and assessment checklists should be stored as important tools required for this step of the process.
 Authorization of insertion of the catheter needs to be recorded in the patient files and the catheter should be removed whenever it is no longer needed.
-This step reduces the occurrence of catheters thus practicing their use when it is necessary in order to minimise the incidents of CAUTIs (Meddings et al., 2019).
+This step reduces the occurrence of catheters thus practicing their use when it is necessary to minimize the incidents of CAUTIs (Meddings et al., 2019).

 NURS FPX 8030 Assessment 5